drunner/drunner/README.md

 ## Features

+* Cross-platform - available for Linux, Windows and OS X.
+* dRunner is a single executable with no dependencies.
 * dRunner compatible Docker Images (dServices) are self contained - everything dRunner needs is inside.
 * Simple discoverable commands make it easy to use dServices (no manual needed).
 * Flexible configuration for each dService, stored in Docker Volume containers that are managed for you.